ericproffitt/TopicModelsVB.jl/README.md

 cmagdtm = DTM(cmagcorp, 8, 200, cmagflda)
 ```

-However before training our DTM model, let's manually set one of its hyperparameters
+However before training our DTM model, let's manually set one of its hyperparameters.

 ```julia
 cmagdtm.sigmasq=10.0 # 'sigmasq' defaults to 1.0.